Estelindis/aikido/README.md

 ## Training Times Sidebar
 - This sidebar contains the days and times for MU Aikido Club training sessions, as well as the location of these sessions.
 Further information about how to reach the location is found in the FAQ, but this basic information is placed prominently due to its importance.
 It will be relevant both to new users and returning users who may have attended some training sessions previously but forgotten the place and/or time.
-- The training times sidebar is present on the Index page and the FAQ page, due to the importance of the information therein.
-Both the introductory landing page and the page with more detailed information should contain the details that the site owner wishes above all to communicate to every user.
+- The training times sidebar is present on the index and the FAQ page, due to the importance of the information therein.
+Both the introductory landing page and the page with more detailed information should contain the details that the site owner wishes to communicate to every user.

 ## News Sidebar
 - This sidebar contains updates, such as COVID-19 protocols and upcoming courses.
 It is intended primarily for returning users, but may be of interest to new users.
-- As with the training times sidebar, the news sidebar is present both on the Index page and the FAQ page, due to its importance.
+- As with the training times sidebar, the news sidebar is present both on the index and the FAQ page, due to its importance.

 ## Footer
 - The footer section on each page contains a quote from aikido founder Morihei Ueshiba.
 These quotes communicate essential qualities of the spirit of aikido.
 They are chosen to encourage prospective members that everyone can learn something from aikido and that perfection is neither expected nor demanded.
 - Social media icons in the footer link to Facebook, Twitter, and YouTube.
 Specific rather than general placeholder links were chosen because the MU Aikido Club is a real, living organization that is part of a wider infrastructure of organizations.
 - At the [MU Aikido Club Facebook page](https://www.facebook.com/MaynoothAikido), users can see more photos and find updates on additional practice sessions.
 - At the [MU Twitter page](https://twitter.com/MaynoothUni), users can see if the sports facilities used by the MU Aikido Club have been closed due to any emergency.
 - At the [International Aikido Federation YouTube page](https://www.youtube.com/c/Aikido-internationalOrg), users can see examples of aikido practice.
 This page is affiliated with the [Aikikai Foundation](http://www.aikikai.or.jp/eng/).
-By linking to this YouTube page, the site communicates to those aware of multiple aikido organizations that MU Aikido Club practises Aikikai (the original school of aikido), without going into details that might confuse or alienate a new user.
+By linking to this YouTube page, the site communicates to those aware of multiple aikido organizations that MU Aikido Club practises aikikai (the original school of aikido), without going into details that might confuse or alienate a new user.
 - The colour scheme of the footer is inverted compared with the rest of the website, to provide a pleasing element of contrast.

 ## FAQ Main Article and Image
 ![The FAQ on multiple devices.](/assets/image-readme/responsive-faq.jpg)
 - The FAQ answers common questions that users may have about the MU Aikido Club.
-It is intended mainly for new users, but may also be of help to returning users.
+It is intended mainly for new users, but may also be helpful to returning users.
 - The main image is licensed from Shutterstock.
 [Natamura's vector image](https://www.shutterstock.com/image-vector/aikido-dojo-asian-style-flat-vector-1196646862), lightly edited, evokes a typical Japanese dojo as well as the main aikido dojo in Dublin on Macken Street.
 It is chosen to imply that the site user can learn from the FAQ, like a practitioner of aikido learns at the dojo.
 - The first questions address the urgent concerns of new users, especially worries that may lead users to quickly disengage from the site.
 At first, users may be intimidated by the thought of trying a martial art, or wearing specific clothing that may seem strange.
 As the answers to these questions hopefully assuage users' concerns, questions turn to more tangible issues, like who qualifies to join the club and how to get to the training venue.
 - The accordion style of the FAQ follows the method laid out at [W3 Schools](https://www.w3schools.com/howto/howto_js_accordion.asp).
 While the style is adapted to suit the look of the MU Aikido Club site, the JavaScript for the accordion script comes directly from W3 Schools.
 - The accordion hides FAQ answers by default.
 This conceals the video from the user on loading the page.
 By clicking on the video FAQ entry, the user signals an interest in watching a video of aikido.
 Consequently, the video autoplays on being revealed by clicking the video FAQ entry.
 To preserve a good user experience and avoid unpleasant surprises, this video is automatically muted.
+Controls are implemented, allowing the user to pause and play the video at will.
-- The aikido video is provided by Guillaume Erard, shared on [Wikimedia](https://commons.wikimedia.org/w/index.php?title=File%3AUeshiba_Mitsuteru_(Nippon_Budokan%2C_2017).webm) via Creative Commons and converted to mp4 to improve browser compatibility.
+- The aikido video is provided by Guillaume Erard, shared on [Wikimedia](https://commons.wikimedia.org/w/index.php?title=File%3AUeshiba_Mitsuteru_(Nippon_Budokan%2C_2017).webm) via Creative Commons.
+As well as the original source in webm format, the video has been converted to mp4 and provided as a second source, to improve browser compatibility.
 This specific video is chosen both as an excellent example of aikido and because it depicts a prominent figure in the worldwide aikido organization of which the MU Aikido Club is a small part.
 - The Google Maps iFrame and its FAQ entry were added to help users who have never or rarely visited Maynooth University to find the Sports Centre.
 The imagined user of this feature may not have begun studying at Maynooth University, or perhaps is in the first week at MU, but is already taking the initiative to investigate clubs and societies.
 For such an engaged user, it is strongly desired to remove obstacles to further engagement, such as confusion about the location of the Sports Centre.
 - Code for the Google Maps iFrame was initially generated at [Maps.ie](https://www.maps.ie/create-google-map/).
-As this generated bugs on the W3C validator, the styling of the iFrame was then moved to the css file.
+As the initial code led to bugs reported by the W3C validator, the styling of the iFrame was then moved to the css file.
 - The image of the Sports Centre floor map and its FAQ entry were made to help new students and staff at Maynooth University who are unfamiliar with the internal layout of facilities like the Sports Centre.

 ## Gallery
 ![The Gallery on multiple devices.](/assets/image-readme/responsive-gallery.jpg)
-- The Gallery page follows a simple masonry style inspired by the gallery of the Code Institute Love Running project.
+- The gallery page follows a simple masonry style inspired by the gallery of the Code Institute Love Running project.
 - Excluding the heading elements used in the logo in the shared header, the gallery does not use headings.
 This is an aesthetic choice, to present a clean user experience that favours images over text, allowing the pictures to speak for themselves.
 Alt text is provided for all gallery images, to ensure accessibility.
 - The images chosen are a mix of ordinary club training, sitting formally (particularly after special training events), and social events.
 Sprinkled into the mix is one picture of the club sitting very informally, communicating a shared sense of joy.
 These images are intended to encourage site users to engage further with the club website, possibly leading to joining the club.

 ## Join
 ![The Join page on multiple devices.](/assets/image-readme/responsive-join.jpg)
-- The Join page is inspired by the sign-up page of the Code Institute Love Running project.
+- The join page is inspired by the sign-up page of the Code Institute Love Running project.
 CI students write this code themselves rather than being shown it directly.
-I have included my version of this code as a framework for the MU Aikido Club Join page, while changing elements of the style and making further additions.
+I have included my version of this code as a framework for the MU Aikido Club join page, while changing elements of the style and making further additions.
 - The main image, a [photo of a white suit and belt by maRRitch](https://www.shutterstock.com/image-photo/white-judogi-folded-tied-belt-1688098678) (licensed from Shutterstock), was chosen to encourage prospective members to put on a suit and join the club (since many members choose to wear the suits, even if they are not required).
 The white belt communicates that all club members train together with a "beginners' spirit," including those with the right to wear a black belt.
 - A tooltip is implemented to show which fields of the form are required.
 The tooltip styling draws from a tutorial at [W3 Schools](https://www.w3schools.com/css/css_tooltip.asp).
 - The student number of prospective student members is useful information for the club.
 However, not all those wishing to join will have a student number when initially engaging with the site (and membership is also open to staff and alumni).
 As such, the student number field is not required.